Explore Career Paths

 Knowing more about what is possible can help you determine career paths of interest and strategies to achieve them.
 With a better understanding of the working world, you can more easily envision how you can best fit into that world.
 Career advisors provide these resources to help you with this exploration.

-- Employers by Major lists employers in California by the majors they hire.
+Employers by Major lists employers in California who have hired grads within the major.

 One of the best ways to begin exploring career paths is to have a conversation with professionals in a field you're interested in.
 You can learn more about a career and how to get there, ask about their work, major and career pathway and the skills required in the position.
 Career advisors provide these online resources to help you get started.